nkapu/handlers/README.md

   * List of presets
   * some feedback mechanism?
   * ...
- 1. Load the x-mas tree of embedded URLs page
+ 1. Load the X-mas tree of embedded URLs page
   * Instagram or Tweet the resulting screenshots or videos of what happens
   * ...